Brutalxnor/Brutalxnor/README.md

 AI Video Automation: Developing SaaS tools to automate video creation.
 Robotic Vision: Designing systems for object detection and mapping.
 AI for Advertising: Automating and scaling ad campaigns on Instagram and TikTok.
-Founder of PS EgConsole EG & EgConsole Admin.
+Founder of PS EgConsole EG & EgConsole Admin, Arcelora.
 Owner of Super Fitness SaaS